vleong2332/norstone.github.io/_posts/2017-07-18-basalt-3d-ledge-stone-in-america-s-heartland.md

 ![Rear elevation view of modern styled home outside of Kansas with grey basalt 3d ledge stone accents](/uploads/2017/07/18/Grey%20Basalt%20Ledge%20Stone%20Patio%20Kansas.jpg)

 The backside of the aforementioned column as viewed from the yard might look like just a stone wall, but again, the details of this project shine through upon closer inspection.
 We love the use of non 90 degree angles on this column – even though we love the way our outside corner units work, we can appreciate the use of an off angle and how it creates a juxtaposition to the clean lines of the rest of the house.
 The angles of the column play nicely with the curves of the spiral staircase, and not to be missed is the large boulders dividing the grass from the building.
 The natural stone aspect of these boulders helps bridge the gap between the wooded property and stone accented home.
+There are some practical considerations when installing stacked stone in a freeze / thaw climate like Kansas which this builder addressed through the use of a waterproofing and anti fracture membrane applied between the substrate and setting materials.

 ![Modern styled bar with grey 3D ledge stone used on facing and backsplash](/uploads/2017/07/18/Grey%20Basalt%20Ledge%20Stone%20Bar%20Kansas.jpg)